 Before packing your tent and choosing whether to take your wellies or flip flops to the 2016 Glastonbury Festival, check the Glastonbury weather forecast below.

-There are 28 different stages or festival areas at this year's Glastonbury Festival, with international headliners on the Pyramid Stage including:
+There are 26 different stages or festival areas at this year's Glastonbury Festival, with the headliners on the Pyramid Stage including:

 Back to the events calendar.

-24-26 June - Will you need to pack your wellies and waterproofs or will you be wearing your cowboy hat and sun cream at this year's Glastonbury Festival?
+22-26 June - Will you need to pack your wellies and waterproofs or will you be wearing your sun cream and wayfarers at this year's Glastonbury Festival?

 2009 wasn't such a sunny affair with torrential downpours hitting the festival site on the Thursday, accompanied by thunderstorms which illuminated the valley with lightning.